Semantic web technologies in sensor-based personal health monitoring systems: A systematic mapping study: Challenges in health monitoring systems

 \subsubsection{Other types of context}

 Besides location, time, identity, and activity, other types of contextual information are incorporated in the systems.
-Alti et al. \cite{alti_agent-based_2022} include hardware and network information as part of context, such as available communication protocols, CPU speed, battery power, and memory size.
+Alti et al. \cite{alti_agent-based_2021} include hardware and network information as part of context, such as available communication protocols, CPU speed, battery power, and memory size.
 This information is used to ensure the efficient deployment of health services.
 Similarly, Zeshan et al. \cite{zeshan_iot-enabled_2023} use battery level and device response time to determine which caregiver or clinician's device to send notifications to.
 Hristoskova et al. \cite{hristoskova_ontology-driven_2014} incorporate media devices and their properties in their interpretation of context.
 For example, the screen size of devices such as mobile phones and tablets is used to determine how to display the health monitoring results.
 For small screens, the results are summarised.
 An important factor in health monitoring is the state of a person's environment.
-A number of the systems use environmental data such as temperature and humidity from ambient sensors to provide additional context \cite{akhtar_multi-agent_2022,chiang_context-aware_2015,elhadj_do-care_2021,fenza_hybrid_2012,khozouie_ontological_2018,kim_ontology_2014,kordestani_extended_2021,rhayem_semantic-enabled_2021,titi_ontology-based_2019,vadillo_enhancement_2013,zhou_design_2022}.
-Weather data sources such as forecasts and indices are used by Kim et al. \cite{kim_ontology_2014} to supplement sensor data, while the systems proposed by Akhtar et al. \cite{akhtar_multi-agent_2022}, Khozouie et al. \cite{khozouie_ontological_2018}, Vadillo et al. \cite{vadillo_enhancement_2013}, and Zhou et al. \cite{zhou_design_2022} include sensors to monitor air quality by checking the levels of gases such as carbon monoxide, carbon dioxide, and oxygen.
+15 of the systems use weather data such as temperature and humidity from ambient sensors to provide additional context \cite{akhtar_multi-agent_2022,bampi_ontology-driven_2025,chatterjee_automatic_2021,chiang_context-aware_2015,elhadj_do-care_2021,fenza_hybrid_2012,garcia-moreno_systematic_2023,henaien_combined_2020,khozouie_ontological_2018,kim_ontology_2014,kordestani_extended_2021,martella_semantically_2025,rhayem_semantic-enabled_2021,titi_ontology-based_2019,vadillo_enhancement_2013,zhou_design_2022}.
+Weather data sources such as forecasts and indices are used by Kim et al. \cite{kim_ontology_2014} to supplement sensor data, while the other systems \cite{akhtar_multi-agent_2022,khozouie_ontological_2018,martella_semantically_2025,vadillo_enhancement_2013,zhou_design_2022} include sensors to monitor air quality by checking the levels of different gases and/or inhalable particulate matter in the air.
 Contextual information can also include details about an individual's diet, medication, and emotional state.
 These details are collected in the system proposed by De Brouwer et al. \cite{de_brouwer_mbrain_2022} through self-reporting via a mobile app.
-Similarly, Zafeiropoulos et al. \cite{zafeiropoulos_evaluating_2024} capture information about the user's fatigue level.
+Finally, Martella et al. \cite{martella_semantically_2025} and Zafeiropoulos et al. \cite{zafeiropoulos_evaluating_2024} capture information about the user's fatigue level.